AWARDS & AFFILIATIONS

 The eviction law firm of Edelboim Lieberman Revah & Oshinsky PLLC focuses a large part of its law practice on Landlord Tenant law.
-If you are a landlord, property manager, or tenant and you need help prosecuting or defending against an eviction, residential or commercial, call the experienced eviction attorneys at Edelboim Lieberman Revah Oshinsky today and speak with a licensed Florida eviction lawyer.
+If you are a landlord, property manager, or tenant and you need help prosecuting or defending against an eviction, residential or commercial, call the experienced eviction attorneys at Edelboim Lieberman Revah Oshinsky today and speak with a Florida eviction lawyer.
 Our attorneys are passionate about providing the highest caliber legal representation in all landlord tenant matters.
 The eviction attorneys at Edelboim Lieberman Revah Oshinsky and will work with you on your Landlord Tenant issue, every step of the way to ultimate success.

 Florida Eviction Attorneys